Lyuminarskiy/c/practice/lesson1.md

 >   statement4
 > ```

-Write a program using `if-else` statements chain:
+Solve the task using `if-else` statements chain:

 | Variant | Description                                                  |
 | ------- | ------------------------------------------------------------ |